erwingaitano/FolderStructuresTemplates/README.md

 Folder Structure Templates
 ==========================

-Common CSS (SASS) and JS folder structure for Websites and Webapps.
+Common CSS and JS folder structures for Websites and Webapps.